corybrunson/lastfirst/docs/fixed-adaptive/fixed-adaptive.md

 Topological data analysis (TDA) is a maturing field in data science at the interface of statistics, computer science, and mathematics.
 Topology is the discipline at the intersection of geometry (the study of shape) and analysis (the study of continuity) that focuses on geometric properties that are preserved under continuous transformations.
 TDA consists of the use of computational theories of continuity to investigate or exploit the structure of data.
-While TDA is most commonly associated with persistent homology (PH) and mapper-like constructions, it can be understood to include such classical and conventional techniques as cluster analysis, network analysis, and nearest neighbors prediction.
+While TDA is most commonly associated with persistent homology (PH), mapper-like constructions, and non-linear dimension reduction (NLDR), it can be understood to include such classical and conventional techniques as cluster analysis, network analysis, and nearest neighbors prediction.

-TDA methods, including the ~~canonical/recognizable/archetypal (i.e. the most recognizable as a result of historical contingency)~~ persistent homology and mapper [@Skaf2022] as well as manifold learning dimension reduction tools [@Ivakhno2007; @Reutlinger2012; @Aziz2017; @Viswanath2017; @Konstorum2018; @Becht2019], have been deployed widely in biomedicine.
+TDA methods have been deployed widely in biomedicine; see @Skaf2022 for a review of applications of PH and mapper and various reviews of applications of NLDR [@Ivakhno2007; @Reutlinger2012; @Aziz2017; @Viswanath2017; @Konstorum2018; @Becht2019].
-These methods require that data be pre-processed into the form of Euclidean vectors, and for many varieties of biomedical data, including most image and omics data, this is a straightforward requirement.
+These methods either require that data be transformed into Euclidean vectors or perform such a transformation, and for many types of biomedical data, including most image and omics data, this is a straightforward requirement and yields point clouds with desirable properties (separability).
 In contrast, analysis tasks in clinical and public health often involve data that have diverse numerical and categorical variable types, high rates and complex patterns of missingness, or only a small number of variables taking finitely many values.
 A variety of approaches have been taken to apply classical topological methods to clinical and public health data, whether by transformaing records to coordinate vectors ("vector space embeddings") or by using non-metric similarity measures such as those common in ecology [@Johnston1976; @Lee2015; @Dai2020].
-Extensions of these ideas to the present-day TDA toolkit are needed to bring the ~~potential/power/value~~ of more advanced methods to bear in domains that rely on more challenging data.
+Extensions of these ideas to the present-day TDA toolkit are needed to bring more advanced methods to bear in domains that rely on more challenging data.

 One support tool for TDA is the selection of landmarks or witnesses from a  data set, which can reduce the conceptual or computational complexity of an analysis.
-Maxmin is a common such selection procedure, which has been used to expedite the calculation of PH [@deSilva2004] or of mapper [@Singh2007] and to compute computational-topological representations of data directly.
+Maxmin is a common selection procedure that has been used to expedite the calculation of PH [@deSilva2004] and of mapper [@Singh2007] and directly to compute computational-topological representations of data.
-The maxmin sampling procedure is often used for this purpose, as it is deterministic, is computationally efficient, and generates more evenly distributed samples than random selection.
+The procedure has the advantage of being deterministic, being computationally efficient, and generating more evenly distributed samples than random selection.
 In addition to approximating PH, maxmin was used in these cases to reduce the sizes of simplicial complex models of point cloud data for the sake of visualization and exploration.
+Like other TDA tools, maxmin is most useful on separable data and most efficient on data stored as Euclidean coordinates.

-In this paper, we describe an adaptation of the maxmin procedure to health data that are not naturally represented as Euclidean vectors.
+In this paper, we describe an adaptation of maxmin to health data that are not separable or Euclidean.
+Our procedure is deterministic and based not on a raw similarity or distance measure but on a rank-order of neighboring cases to each index case.
 We focus on three questions:
 (1) How is maxmin most naturally modified to sample landmarks from health data?
-(2) What useful properties do the modified procedure and its samples and covers have?
+(2) What useful properties can the modified procedure and its samples and covers be ensured to have?
-(3) How does the procedure perform at certain analysis tasks on real-world data, and is its performance comparable or superior to that of maxmin?
+(3) How does the procedure perform on common analysis tasks on real-world data, and is its performance comparable or superior to that of maxmin?
-We propose a procedure that is deterministic and based not on a raw similarity or distance measure but on a rank-order of neighboring cases to each index case.

 We organize the paper as follows:
-In the remainder of this section, we introduce mathematical notation used throughout and use a simple example to motivate the procedure as a counterpart to maxmin.
+In the remainder of this section, we introduce mathematical notation and use a simple example to motivate the procedure.
-We carefully define and prove algorithms and other properties for the procedure in Section\nbs\ref{sec:methods}, after which we describe our implementation and several experiments performed on real-world data to address our motivating questions.
+We define and prove algorithms and other properties in Section\nbs\ref{sec:methods}, after which we describe our implementation and several experiments.
-In Section\nbs\ref{sec:results} we summarize key definitions, algorithms, and properties, report the results of benchmark tests and robustness checks, and report the results of experiments.
+In Section\nbs\ref{sec:results} we summarize key definitions, algorithms, and properties, report benchmark tests and robustness checks, and report experimental results.
 We interpret our findings and comment on limitations and ongoing work in Section\nbs\ref{sec:discussion}.

 <!--